CLI

 --include-generated

-This validation may be skipped by passing the --fast argument.
+This validation may be skipped by passing the --skip-validation argument.

 An example of CSharpier finding a file that failed validation.